pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 This function creates an embedding by running the text through a pre-trained model and returning it in the form of an array of numbers, which can then be stored and further processed locally.

 :::note
-Notice that vector embeddings from different machine learning models or versions are not compatible with each other.
+Vector embeddings from different machine learning models or versions are not compatible with each other.
 When you change your model, you have to recreate all embeddings for your data.
 :::

 ## Storing the Embeddings in RxDB

 RxDB, as a NoSQL database, allows for the storage of flexible data structures, such as embeddings, within documents.
-To achieve this, we need to define a schema that specifies how the embeddings will be stored alongside each document.
-The schema includes fields for an ID and the embedding array itself.
+To achieve this, we need to define a [schema](../rx-schema.md) that specifies how the embeddings will be stored alongside each document.
+The schema includes fields for an `id` and the `embedding` array itself.

 ```ts
 const schema = {